WHAT IS AN INSIGHT EVALUATION?

 WHAT WE DO

-ICRP partners with development organizations to conduct Insight evaluations of what works in their programming to heal division and promote peace.
+ICRP partners with organizations to conduct Insight evaluations of what works in their programming.
 Why is this important?

 In the world of development, where both the lives of people in struggling communities as well as large amounts of donor money are at stake, it is critical that the programs development agencies undertake are strategically targeted to make the most sustainable impact on communities with the greatest return on investment.
 Understanding what it is about successful programs that makes them successful is key to sustainable impact and value.